davetron5000/naildrivin5.com/_posts/2012-06-10-single-responsibility-principle-and-rails.markdown

 layout: post
 title: "Single Responsibility Principle and Rails"
 date: 2012-06-10 14:24
-title: "SOLID Is Not Solid - Examining the Single Responsibility Principle"
 related:
   - "SOLID Is Not Solid - Examining the Single Responsibility Principle"
   - "Four Better Rules for Software Design"